THC vs. CBD: Which Is Right for You?

-Although cannabis has hundreds of identified cannabinoids compounds, Tetrahydrocannabinol (THC) and Cannabidiol (CBD) are present in the highest concentrations and account for the bulk of beneficial physiologic properties that can be attributed to cannabis plants.
+Although cannabis has hundreds of identified cannabinoid compounds, Tetrahydrocannabinol (THC) and Cannabidiol (CBD) are present in the highest concentrations.
+They account for the bulk of beneficial physiologic properties attributed to cannabis plants.

-THC vs CBD: Psychoactive effects
+THC vs. CBD: Psychoactive Effects

 What are Cannabinoids?

 These compounds are made in the body and have similar structures to cannabinoids made in plants.
-The phytocannabinoids synthesized in plants bind to the same receptors in the body as the endocannabinoids and are degraded by the same enzymes.
+The cannabinoids in plants are called phytocannabinoids.
+These phytocannabinoids bind to the same receptors in the body as our endocannabinoids and are affected by the same enzymes.

-Cannabinoids are the lipophilic, fat soluble substances that interact with the receptors of the cannabinoid system.
+Cannabinoids are fat-soluble substances that interact with the receptors of the cannabinoid system.
 It is only after binding to their specific receptor that cannabinoid compounds exert their effects.
-Once bound to their cannabinoid receptors, known as the CB1 and CB2 receptors, a cascade of reactions follow within the target cell.
+Once attached to their cannabinoid receptors, the CB1 and CB2 receptors, a cascade of reactions follows within the target cell.

-THC vs CBD: A closer look at the chemistry
+THC vs. CBD: A Closer Look at the Chemistry

-But upon closer look at the THC compound, you can notice a cyclic structure with an Oxygen atom sandwiched in between two carbon atoms in what is called an Ether bond.
-This enables THC to sit comfortable in its receptor like a lock and key and exert its effects.
+But upon closer examination of the THC compound, you’ll notice a cyclic structure with an oxygen atom sandwiched between two carbon atoms in what is called an Ether bond.
+This bond enables THC to sit comfortably in its receptor, like a lock and key, and exert its effects.

 Now the structure has two -OH groups and is therefore called a -Diol.
-This means that this structure cannot sit comfortably in the same receptor as THC because of its nonpermissive shape.
-In fact, when CBD comes into contact with the CB1 receptor, it actually restricts binding of THC to the active site of tis receptor.
+Since it is a “diol,” this structure cannot sit comfortably in the same receptor as THC because of its nonpermissive shape.
+When CBD comes into contact with the CB1 receptor, it restricts the binding of THC to the active site of its receptor.
 This modulation of THC’s activity by CBD receptor binding is called Allosteric inhibition.